PGS62/KendallTau.jl/README.md

 ```

 ## Performance
-In the REPL output below, note the large reduction in number and size of allocations.
+Note the reduction in number and size of allocations.
 This was key to obtaining the full benefit of multi-threading.
 ```julia
 julia> using StatsBase,KendallTau,Random #StatsBase v0.34.2